JustBuddy/JustBuddy/README.md

 - *Can't code for sh***t* 😱

 > [!NOTE]
-> Visit all my things at https://buddyworks.wtf
+> Look at all my things at https://buddyworks.wtf